Study in the UK | Scholarships and funding for your UK uni journey

 Applying for funding

 If you’re eligible, you may be automatically considered for some scholarships, bursaries and grants.
-For others, you will have to apply.
+For others, you'll have to apply.
 Here are some tips for a successful application:

 Do your research: as you’re searching for scholarship opportunities watch out for scams and check out the source of the award.
 You should never have to pay to apply for a scholarship.